-How do I become a Mindfulness Teacher?
+How do I train to become a Mindfulness Teacher?

 Courses offered by the Oxford Mindfulness Centre:

-- 2 year Master of Studies in Mindfulness-based Cognitive Therapy Degree course (through the University of Oxford Continuing Education Department)
+- 2-year Master of Studies in Mindfulness-Based Cognitive Therapy Degree course (through the University of Oxford Continuing Education Department)

-- Foundations Course in Teaching MBCT and MBCP (Mindfulness Based Childbirth and Parenting)
+- Foundations Course in Teaching MBCT and MBCP (Mindfulness-Based Childbirth and Parenting)

 If you have queries about training to teach, please see our FAQs page.